AlexanderBertrandLab/DASF_toolbox/Python_code/dasf_toolbox/README.md

-# The DSFO framework
+# The DASF framework

-The file `dsfo_toolbox.py` contains the DSFO implementation (more details inside the code).
+The file `dasf_toolbox.py` contains the DASF implementation (more details inside the code).

-`dsfo:` Function implementing the DSFO framework taking as arguments:
+`dasf:` Function implementing the DASF framework taking as arguments:

         - prob_params: Structure containing the problem parameters such as the number of nodes, the size of the filter, etc.